ihsn/SDCPractice/case_studies.rst

    ## [1] 0.2445

-It is often useful to view the values for the household(s) that violate k-anonymity.
-This might help clarify which variables cause the uniqueness of these households; this can then be used later when choosing appropriate SDC methods. :numref:`code911` shows how to assess the values of the households violating 3 and 5-anonymity.
+It is often useful to view the values for the household(s) that violate :math:`k`-anonymity.
+This might help clarify which variables cause the uniqueness of these households; this can then be used later when choosing appropriate SDC methods. :numref:`code911` shows how to assess the values of the households violating 3- and 5-anonymity.
 It seems that among the categorical key variables, the variable HHSIZE is responsible for many of the unique combinations and the origin of much of the risk.
 Having determined this, we can flag HHSIZE as a possible first variable